-Rosi Braidotti defines the posthuman condition as an “assumption about the vital, self-organizing and yet non-naturalistic structure of living matter itself,” a view that can become the starting point, equally, for “playful experimentations with the boundaries of the perfectible body,” for “moral panic about the disruption of centuries-old belief about human ‘nature,’” or for “exploitative and profit-minded pursuit of genetic and neural capital.”
-Various traditions in SF materialize all of these scenarios and give voice to political visions from the radical left to the ultra-conservative right.
-Octavia Butler creates worlds that confront us with the difficult but necessary task of moving beyond homogeneity and anthropocentrism, while the space opera tradition often refuses to accept any end of humanity and imagines our species moving beyond the limits of this finite solar system to colonize the stars.
+Rosi Braidotti defines the posthuman condition as an “assumption about the vital, self-organizing and yet non-naturalistic structure of living matter itself”, a view that can become the starting point, equally, for “playful experimentations with the boundaries of the perfectible body”, for “moral panic about the disruption of centuries-old belief about human ‘nature’”, or for “exploitative and profit-minded pursuit of genetic and neural capital”.
+Various traditions in SF materialise all of these scenarios and give voice to political visions from the radical Left to the ultra-conservative Right.
+Octavia Butler creates worlds that confront us with the difficult but necessary task of moving beyond homogeneity and anthropocentrism, while the space opera tradition often refuses to accept any end of humanity and imagines our species moving beyond the limits of this finite solar system to colonise the stars.

 Beyond obvious connections to technological posthumanism, SF has long imaged subjectivities beyond the human, value systems premised on systems other than humanism, and the expansion of agency and ethics to non-human actors – participating in a long tradition of challenging what Elaine Graham calls the “ontological hygiene” of Western cultures.
-Here we might read Bruno Latour’s Aramis as a kind of posthuman SF, and there are myriad examples of SF that focuses on animal protagonists whose sentience is either raised by technology or newly recognized by non-anthropocentric culture.
+Here we might read Bruno Latour’s Aramis, or the Love of Technology (1993) as a kind of posthuman SF, and there are myriad examples of SF that focus on animal protagonists whose sentience is either raised by technology or newly recognised by non-anthropocentric culture.

-Much of this SF, especially the transcendental fantasies of human-machine fusion, remain largely humanist in their frames—imagining an augmented version of the autonomous liberal subject.
-Equally as much, however, achieves the transformational capacity Cary Wolfe calls “posthumanist posthumanism,” reconceiving not only its subject as posthuman but also transforming the very categories by which subjectivity is comprehensible.
+Much of this SF, especially the transcendental fantasies of human-machine fusion, remains largely humanist in its frames, imagining an augmented version of the autonomous liberal subject.
+Equally as much, however, it achieves the transformational capacity Cary Wolfe calls “posthumanist posthumanism”, reconceiving not only its subject as posthuman but also transforming the very categories by which subjectivity is comprehensible.
 Stanislaw Lem’s Solaris (1961), Ian Wilson’s The Jonah Kit (1975), and Joseph McElroy’s Plus (1977) exemplify different facets of this aptitude.
 The genre’s chief power is its recognition that the human is only one among countless species, our history only a fragment of the story of the universe.

 Keywords: singularity; cyberpunk; genetics, animals; Anthropocene

-Donna Haraway, “A Cyborg Manifesto: Science Technology, and Socialist-Feminism in the Late Twentieth Century.”
-Simians, Cyborgs and Women: The Reinvention of Nature.
-New York: Routledge, 1991.
-149-181.
+Donna Haraway, ‘A Cyborg Manifesto: Science Technology, and Socialist-Feminism in the Late Twentieth Century’, Simians, Cyborgs and Women: The Reinvention of Nature (New York: Routledge, 1991), pp. 149-181.

 Twelve Tomorrows: Visionary Stories of the Near Future Inspired by Today’s Technologies edited by Neal Stephenson (2013) and Twelve Tomorrows: Visionary Stories of the Near Future selected by Bruce Sterling (2014).

-Istvan Csicsery-Ronay Jr. The Seven Beauties of Science Fiction.
-Middleton: Wesleyan UP, 2008.
+Istvan Csicsery-Ronay Jr., The Seven Beauties of Science Fiction (Middleton: Wesleyan University Press, 2008).

-Scott Bukatman.
-Terminal Identity: The Virtual Subject in Postmodern Science Fiction.
-Durham: Duke UP, 1993.
+Scott Bukatman, Terminal Identity: The Virtual Subject in Postmodern Science Fiction (Durham: Duke University Press, 1993).

-Thomas Foster.
-The Souls of Cyberfolk: Posthumanism as Vernacular Theory.
-Minneapolis: U of Minnesota P, 2005.
+Thomas Foster, The Souls of Cyberfolk: Posthumanism as Vernacular Theory (Minneapolis: University of Minnesota Press, 2005).

-See especially How We Became Posthuman: Virtual Bodies in Cybernetics, Literature and Informatics (U of Chicago P, 1999) and My Mother Was a Computer: Digital Subjects and Literary Texts (U of Chicago P, 2005).
+See especially N. Katherine Hayles, How We Became Posthuman: Virtual Bodies in Cybernetics, Literature and Informatics (Chicago: University of Chicago Press, 1999) and My Mother Was a Computer: Digital Subjects and Literary Texts (Chicago: University of Chicago Press, 2005).

-Elaine Graham.
-Representations of the Post/Human: Monsters, Aliens and Others in Popular Culture.
-New Brunswick: Rutgers UP, 2002.
+Elaine Graham, Representations of the Post/Human: Monsters, Aliens and Others in Popular Culture (New Brunswick: Rutgers University Press, 2002).

-See further Sherryl Vint.
-Animal Alterity: Science Fiction and the Question of the Animal.
-Liverpool: Liverpool UP, 2010.
+See further Sherryl Vint, Animal Alterity: Science Fiction and the Question of the Animal (Liverpool: Liverpool University Press, 2010).

 Cary Wolfe, What is Posthumanism?
-Minneapolis: U of Minnesota P, 2009.
+(Minneapolis: Univerity of Minnesota Press, 2009).

-Claire Colebrook, Death of the Posthuman: Essays on Extinction Open Humanities Press, 2014.
+Claire Colebrook, Death of the Posthuman: Essays on Extinction (London: Open Humanities Press, 2014).